congatudo/Congatudo/docs/_pages/development/mqtt.md

 - `NodeMqttHandle` ⇒ Homie node
 - `PropertyMqttHandle` ⇒ Homie property

-Two more classes are present that further extend from these and bridge the handles to Valetudo's internals:
+Two more classes are present that further extend from these and bridge the handles to Congatudo's internals:

 - `RobotStateNodeMqttHandle` maps to `StatusStateAttribute`
 - `CapabilityMqttHandle` maps to `Capability`
-- (`RobotMqttHandle` maps to `ValetudoRobot`)
+- (`RobotMqttHandle` maps to `CecotecCongaRobot`)

 #### Handle tree and data publication